RaviTambade/SDM/UserStory.md

+# User Story
+<img src="/images/UserStories/00_UserStories.jpg"/>
 Developing user stories(an informal, natural description of your customer’s potential online journey) can help guide the development of your user experience, product management, web design, and more.

-## User Story

-<img src="/images/UserStories/00_UserStories.jpg"/>

 A user story is an informal, natural description of your customer’s potential online journey.
 These stories should be written using non-technical language to provide context to the development team.
 In agile software development, user stories are specifically written from an end-user perspective, describing the type of user, what they want, and why they want it.
 How often do your teams read a complex, long, technical requirements document?
 User stories cut through the density while still providing essential communication to teams responsible for designing and implementing user-focused systems.
 User Stories ensure delivery of rapidly-developed, cost-effective, and customer-centric experiences.
 <p>A user story is typically told in one sentence.</p>
 Following the format:
 <p><b> “As a [persona], I want to [need], so that [purpose].”</b> </p>
 * <b>Persona:</b> The end user’s character
 * <b>Need: </b>The goal the software feature has on the end user’s journey

-* <b>Purpose:</b> The goal of the end user’s experience with the software feature
+* <b>Purose:</b> The goal of the end user’s experience with the software feature

 ### Examples of User Story
 * As a customer, I need to authenticate myself, so that I can see my account details and past orders